 - Plan N also provides foreign travel emergency benefits up to the plan’s limit.

-Finally, people with Medicare Supplement Plan N also pay excess charges to some medical providers.
-Providers can charge 15% more than what Medicare allows, this is called an excess charge.
+Finally, people with Plan N also pay excess charges to some doctors.
+Doctors can charge 15% more than what Medicare allows, this is called an excess charge.

-Plan N does not cover this for you like Plan F or G would.
+Plan N does not cover this for you as Plan F or G would.
 This could result in small bills from time to time.

-You can avoid this Part B excess charge by simply asking your providers up front if they accept Medicare assignment.
+You can avoid this Part B excess charge by simply asking your doctors upfront if they accept the assignment.
 If they do, you don’t need to worry about excess charges.

 Talking to an insurance agent that specializes in Medicare can help you determine which plan is most suitable for you.

-Many carriers offer the Medigap Plan N, however, it’s up to the insurance company whether they want to sell it or not.
-Plan N is one of 10 federally standardized Medicare Supplement options, and it should be easy to find it.
+Many carriers offer Plan N, however, it’s up to the insurance company whether they want to sell it or not.
+Plan N is one of 10 federally standardized options, and it should be easy to find.

-If you have Medicare Parts A and B, and you live in the plans services area then you’re eligible to enroll in Plan N. You should enroll in Medigap Plan N during your Medicare Supplement Open Enrollment Period.
+If you have Parts A and B, and you live in the plans services area then you’re eligible to enroll in Plan N. You should enroll in Plan N during your Open Enrollment Period (OEP).

-This Open Enrollment Period is a six-month window that starts when you’re both 65 and enrolled in Part B. This enrollment period is your one chance to enroll in any Medicare Supplement without health underwriting.
+This OEP is a six-month window that starts when you’re both 65 and enrolled in Part B. This enrollment period is your one chance to enroll in any Supplement without health underwriting.
 No insurance company will turn you down or raise your premium due to health conditions.

-If you missed your Open Enrollment Period, you can still apply for Medigap Plan N. Talking with one of our insurance brokers will allow you to see which companies’ applications you are able to pass if you do have medical issues.
+If you missed your OEP, you can still apply for Plan N. Talking with one of our insurance brokers will allow you to see which companies’ applications you are able to pass if you do have medical issues.

-Our Medicare Supplement Plan F Review post was so popular, in the article our Medicare expert explains why all Medicare Supplements get high marks.
+Our Plan F Review post was so popular, in the article our Medicare expert explains why all Supplements get high marks.

 Medicare is the entity that decides which claims get paid.
-If Medicare approves the claim, then your Medigap plan N policy will review the claim and pay its share.
+If Medicare approves the claim, then your Plan N policy will review the claim and pay its share.

-As an agency that has tens of thousands of policy holders, we get tons of feedback from our clients.
-Many people love the Medigap Plan N and are happy with their coverage.
+As an agency that has tens of thousands of policyholders, we get tons of feedback from our clients.
+Many people love the Plan N and are happy with their coverage.

 The reason each company gets two thumbs up?
 An A+?
 Well, if Medicare pays, the plan pays, and coverage doesn’t get much more reliable than that.